jjakob/amprot/README.md

 ### Credits

 This is an original design by me, not copying any existing circuit.
 Inspired by <https://sound-au.com/project111.htm> and <https://sound-au.com/project33.htm>.
+Relay information obtained from <https://sound-au.com/articles/relays.htm>.

 ### License